brycewray/hugo-site/content/posts/2021/02/go-big-go-home.md

 	separating the Cloudinary-related vars for
 	greater flexibility, especially in case
-	somebody else wants to borrow this code for their own Cloudinary setup and
+	somebody else wants to borrow this code for his/her own Cloudinary setup and
 	transformation ("xFm") choices
 */}}
 {{- $cloudiBase := "https://res.cloudinary.com/brycewray-com/image/upload/" -}}